 When the brief is done and you’re ready to pass it over to the creative team, remember: everyone loves to be inspired.
 The more passionate you are about the app/game, the more passionate they will be.
 Do your best to inspire the team by showing them why the app/game is cool and unique.
 As per the graphic below, you are distilling the information you’ve gathered, inspiring the creative team with it, and then the creatives are evolving this further into concepts.
 If you have your own ideas it’s great to mention them during the briefing as well – the more inspiration the better!

-TIP: For additional inspiration, you can follow Ad Eaters, a short, bi-weekly video series that aims to show the best performing and most creative video ads in mobile: https://youtu.be/rDD9IkCgCfc
+TIP: For additional inspiration, you can follow Mobile Ad Eaters, a short, bi-weekly video series that aims to show the best performing and most creative video ads on mobile.

 #4.
 BUILD A CREATIVE STRATEGY